imjoy-team/example-plugins/README.md

 ## Troubleshooting

-### Possible encountered errors and proposed solutions
+Here we list some problems you might encounter when running deep learning plugins, and propose solutions how solve them.
+Animated GIFs in the section "Proposed solution" illustrate how to perform the proposed actions.

-* problem: Could not find an available GPU
+### Problem: "Could not find an available GPU"
+This indicates that no GPU can be assigned to your computational task.

 ```
 <DPNUnet>: Traceback (most recent call last):